Dear Parenting Guru,

 Don’t be ridiculous.

-The New Year is a time for self-loathing, depression, regret, ‘flu, and stabbing thin people with sharpened eye-daggers.
+The New Year is a time for self-loathing, depression, regret, influenza, and hating thin people.

-It is most certainly not an opportunity to fiddle about with anything as foolhardy and self-defeating as trying to be a better parent.
+It is most certainly not an opportunity to fiddle about with anything as foolhardy as trying to be a better parent.

-Much more positive would be to accept failure and defeat where all aspects of parenting are concerned, and celebrate it by polishing off those Christmas chocolates you found behind the living room curtains, having hidden them there two weeks ago for that very purpose.
+Much more positive would be to accept failure where all aspects of parenting are concerned, and celebrate it by polishing off those Christmas chocolates you found behind the living room curtains.

 New Year.
 Same old shit.